Upper School

 Digital Illustration

-Serving as an introduction to the study of digital illustration as a visual interpretation of words, concepts, and ideas, students will use a variety of Adobe software for illustration, technical drawing, composition, and implementation of created art into page layout.
+This spring semester-long course will serve as an introduction to the study of digital illustration as a visual interpretation of words, concepts, and ideas.

 Digital Media Advanced

-In this full year, students will expand on the technical and design skills they previously learned in Digital Illustration and Graphic Design.
+In this full year course, students will expand on the technical and design skills they previously learned in Digital Illustration and Graphic Design.

 Directing